$43.00 $99.99 Buy It Now

 When choosing a card for your digital camera, it’s important to consider the storage capacity of the card.
 The storage capacity of a card is measured in gigabytes (GB) and determines how many photos and videos you can store on the card before it gets full.

-See also Best cyber monday digital camera
+See also Best digital street photography camera affordable

 Higher capacity cards, such as 32GB, 64GB, or even 128GB, allow you to store more photos and videos without having to frequently transfer them to a computer or other storage device.
 However, higher capacity cards also tend to be more expensive.